 Finally, small concave areas that mar a guy’s final results are probably crater deformities.
 We’re not talking about an entire sunken chest—should a patient experience such a thing it would be an enormous surgical mistake or some other problem.
 We haven’t seen that kind of result.

 What we have seen—many times, unfortunately—are small to moderate sized indentations called crater deformities.
-We perform revision gynecomastia surgery in New York dozens of times each year, and fixing craters is one of the leading reasons patients seek us out.
+We perform revision gynecomastia surgery dozens of times each year, and fixing craters is one of the leading reasons patients seek us out.

 These depressions occur when a surgeon takes out too much tissue.
 We see them often under the nipple/areola complex, but not always.
 Cosmetic surgeons who perform male breast reduction just a few times a year may not build up the experience required to sculpt a thin, smooth layer of fat to lie between the chest muscle and skin once incisions are closed.
 Or they may notice a small indentation will be left behind, but think it won’t be significant.

-When guys with craters come see us in New York for gynecomastia revision, we most often try to use fat flaps for the repair.
+When guys with craters come see us for gynecomastia revision, we most often try to use fat flaps for the repair.
 Since we don’t detach the pieces completely, they survive in their new spot.
 If there’s not enough tissue nearby to accomplish this we can use fat injections.

 If you’ve had surgery and believe your chest doesn’t look right, the best thing to do is return to your physician and talk it over.
 If you’d like a second opinion, we would be pleased to help.
 Contact us online or call 561-367-9101 to schedule an appointment.